-The General Meeting of Shareholders held on 11 May 2016 renewed the authorization and authorized the Board of Directors to increase the Company's registered capital in one or more times by an aggregate maximum amount of € 176 000 000 (before any issue premium).
+The Board of Directors has been authorized by the General Meeting of Shareholders of 11 May 2016 to increase the Company's registered capital in one or more times by an aggregate maximum amount of € 176 000 000 (before any issue premium).
 The authority is valid for five years from 20 June 2016 and can be renewed in accordance with the applicable statutory provisions.
 Pursuant to this authorization, the Board of Directors may, among others, effect a capital increase under the authorized capital by means of issuing ordinary shares, subscription rights or convertible bonds and may limit or disapply the preferential subscription right of the Company's shareholders in accordance with Article 596 and following of the Companies Code.
 Furthermore, the Board of Directors has been authorized, for a period of three years from 20 June 2016, to make use of the authorized capital upon receipt by the Company of a notice from the FSMA of a public takeover bid for the Company's securities.